-A pounding headache, constant pressure on your forehead and thick, coloured mucus; these are just some of the symptoms that could point towards a sinus infection, or also known as sinusitis.
+A pounding headache, constant pressure on your forehead and thick, coloured mucus; these are just some of the symptoms that could point towards sinusitis, or also known as sinusitis.
 You might already be experiencing these symptoms right now.

 Unfortunately, it may be hard for you to rule out what you really have.
-There are some illnesses like the common cold that shares the same symptoms as a sinus infection.
+There are some illnesses like the common cold that shares the same symptoms as sinusitis.

-In this complete guide to sinus infections, I will be going through with you in-depth what sinus infections are; covering what it is, the causes, the different types of sinusitis, when you should seek help and more.
+In this complete guide to sinusitis, I will be going through with you in-depth what sinusitis are; covering what it is, the causes, the different types of sinusitis, when you should seek help and more.

 Read on to find out!